 Supplement with Intention

-Earlier this week an email from a one-on-one tutoring company landed in my inbox with the subject line, “A Successful School Year for Your Student.”
+An email from a one-on-one tutoring company landed in my inbox with the subject line, “A Successful School Year for Your Student.”

 “Now more than ever, your child deserves an effective, reliable learning experience,” the message inside read.
 “We can help.”
 To illustrate the point, it featured pictures of three children of diverse ages and ethnicities happily engaged in learning activities—a teen reading a thick hardback book, a young girl smiling and gazing off as if visualizing the spelling of a word, and a little boy seemingly deep in thought with a blue pencil hovering above his composition book.
 The takeaway was clear: One way parents can help kids “read and comprehend to their potential” is to hire a tutor.